 - Presses’ annual net sales must be below $1 million.

-The winner of the 2022 Constellation Award is La Impresora, based in Isabela, Puerto Rico.
+La Impresora, based in Isabela, Puerto Rico, received the 2022 Constellation Award.
 Two finalists were also selected: FlowerSong Press in McAllen, Texas, and Kaya Press in Los Angeles, California.
 Read more.

-The 2021 Constellation Award winner is Nomadic Press, headquartered in Oakland, California.
+Nomadic Press, headquartered in Oakland, California, received the 2021 Constellation Award.
 Three finalists were also selected: FlowerSong Press in McAllen, Texas; BLF Press in Bloomington, Indiana; and La Impresora in Isabela, Puerto Rico.
 Read more.

-The Constellation Award was established in 2020 with support from our Literary Hero and Inaugural Underwriter
+The Constellation Award was established in 2020 and launched in 2021 with support from our Literary Hero and Inaugural Underwriter